em/gcanvas/readme.md

 1. The most common machining tasks are 2.5D.
 2. Easily run drawing code against a real canvas for previewing.
 3. A good basis for implementing more specific Javascript milling tools. e.g. svg, pcbs
-4. I absolutely despise every CAD program out there and the surprising lack of unix philosophy in the robotics industry.

 ### License